sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 To help ensure the features for the proposed tests remain aligned with customer needs (including affordable prices), feature development will be primarily funded by fees on optional features instead of by debt or venture capital.

 ## 4.4 Price structure
-Today's debate about the high cost of healthcare usually focuses on the payment (e.g., health insurance subsidies) instead of the efficiency.
-To significantly lower the cost of healthcare, more focus is needed on the efficiency of healthcare delivery.
+The concern about the high cost of healthcare often focuses on payment (e.g., health insurance subsidies) instead of efficiency.
+However, to significantly lower the cost of healthcare, more focus is needed on the efficiency of healthcare.
 For example, instead of treating dialysis patients individually to stabilize their hemoglobin levels, is it possible to treat them as a patient cohort?
 A cohort of patients with unstable hemoglobin levels (i.e., about 95% of dialysis patients receiving ESA treatments) can be automatically ranked and [triaged](https://en.wikipedia.org/wiki/Triage) according to their level of hemoglobin level instability.
-Then, healthcare delivered by a human can be limited to just the third of the patient cohort needing the most help with stabilizing their hemoglobin levels.
+Then, healthcare from a human can be limited to just the third of the patient cohort needing the most help with stabilizing their hemoglobin levels.
 THe other two thirds of the cohort can track their own progress in stabilizing their hemoglobin levels by seeing their automated ranking within their cohort.
 For example, "Congratulations, this month you have the third most stable hemoglobin level in your patient cohort."

-Another way to decrease the high cost of healthcare is to offer rewards that are highly valued but not monetary.
+In addition to increasing efficiency, another way to decrease the high cost of healthcare is to offer rewards that are highly valued but not monetary.
 Examples of non-monetary rewards that can be offered to dialysis clinic nurses and technicians (who are already receiving their base pay from the dialysis clinic) are
 * a weekly free lunch with your closest coworkers,
 * a chance to learn skills that are highly valued in the healthcare field,
 * a chance to learn skills that are highly valued in other fields,